sounlida/envoyer-docs/1.0/projects/heartbeats.md

 ## Heartbeat IP Addresses

-If you need to white-list the Heartbeat IP addresses to allow Envoyer to access your server, you should white-list the following addresses:
+If you need to allow access to your heartbeat URLs by IP address, you should allow the following IP addresses so that Envoyer can ping your URL:

 - New York: `198.199.84.22`
 - London: `167.71.140.19`